Sciss/ScalaOSC/README.md

 ### implementation

-ScalaOSC currently provides single ended channels (`Transmitter` to send messages and `Receiver` to run a receiving loop), as well as single sockets in bidirectional mode (`Client`).

-The supported transports are UDP and TCP.
-A TCP server option is currently missing.
-If you need one, have a look at [NetUtil](http://www.sciss.de/netutil/).
+ScalaOSC currently provides single ended channels (`Transmitter` to send messages and `Receiver` to run a receiving loop), as well as single sockets in bidirectional mode (`Client` and `Server`).
+The supported transports are UDP and TCP (`Server` obviously requires TCP).

 ScalaOSC comes with a codec conforming with the strict [OSC 1.0 specification](http://opensoundcontrol.org/spec-1_0).
 It can be configured to use the types `h` (64-bit integer), `d` (64-bit floating point), to encode OSC packets themselves as `b` blobs (as used by SuperCollider), to support the boolean tags `T` and `F` and many other optional types of OSC 1.1, including array wrapping with `[` and `]`.
 The API also allows to extend the codec with custom types.